Sidver-pod/E-Commerce-Website-II/README.md

 - Created a Backend that deals with sending/retrieving data to-and-fro the MySQL database.
 - Backend (localhost) is used to create, read, update and delete products from the SQL database (MySQL).
 - Requests are sent from the Frontend using **Axios**.
 So all requests made are only from the Frontend.
+- To allow Cross-Origin Resource Sharing CORS is installed in the server (localhost).
 - Consists of functionalities for a single dummy User and an Admin.

     - ### Admin Page